kalemena/ti-dhome-doc/samples/core/README.md

 for large DBs and when backing up to a remote destination, where uploads are staged heavily.

+`vmbackup` runs as root (it must read the root-owned `victoria-metrics-data` volume), so `vm-backup` re-owns `backup/vmbackup` back to your user afterwards via a throwaway container — no host `sudo` required.

 `rm-volumes` / `clean` are *destructive*: they erase metrics, flows and MQTT state.
 Run `backup` and `vm-backup` first.